Data collection on our website

 This data is collected on the basis of Art.
 6 (1) (f) GDPR.
 The website operator has a legitimate interest in providing their services free of technical errors and in optimising their services - server log-files are stored for this purpose.

-If you contact us by e-mail, telephone or fax, your request, including all associated personal data (name, nature of enquiry), is stored and processed by us for the purpose processing your request.
+If you contact us by e-mail or telephone, your request, including all associated personal data (name, nature of enquiry), is stored and processed by us for the purpose processing your request.
 We will not share this data without your consent.

 This data is processed on the basis of Art.
 6 (1) (b) GDPR, provided your request is related to the performance of a contract or processing is necessary in order to take steps your request prior to entering into a contract.
 In all other cases, processing is based on your consent (Art.
 6 (1) (a) GDPR) and / or on our legitimate interests (Art.
 6 (1) (f) GDPR), as we have a legitimate interest in effectively processing enquiries addressed to us.